Discovering the Wonders of Black Garlic

 Pasta: Blend into cream sauces or swirl through cacio e pepe.

-Desserts: Pairs surprisingly well with dark chocolate or caramel.
+Desserts: Surprisingly pairs well with dark chocolate or caramel.

 Chef’s Tip: Treat black garlic like soft dried fruit — a little goes a long way.
 Blend with stock or warm water for a smooth paste.